claycarson/jekyll/_posts/2017-11-30-Newsletter.md

 ## Introduction

-This newsletter is a collection of things I have found in the last month that in some way made me better or that I found interesting enough to share.
+This newsletter is a collection of things I have found in the last month that I enjoyed, found interesting, or simply wanted to share.

-Enjoy!

-Clay

 ## Where We Play